Skip to main content

 What is Sexual Harassment?

-Sexual harassment is a form of sexual violence that includes any sexual activity or act that occurs without consent.
-It can be:
+Sexual harassment is a form of sexual misconduct and can include any unwanted sexual behaviour or activity that occurs without consent.
+It may be:

 Blackburn College does not tolerate any form of sexual harassment.

-Colleges and universities have a duty of care to protect and promote the welfare of their students.
-At Blackburn College, we take all complaints seriously and will respond with fairness, sensitivity, and urgency.
+We recognise our duty of care to protect and promote the welfare of students.
+All complaints are taken seriously and will be handled with fairness, sensitivity, and urgency.
+For further details, see our: Sexual Violence, Harassment and Abuse Policy 2024-2025 (PDF)

-You can report incidents of sexual harassment in the following ways by contacting the Safeguarding Team:
+You can report incidents by contacting the Safeguarding Team:

 • Call 999 in an emergency

-If you need additional help or someone to talk to, the following organisations can provide confidential support:
+If you need confidential support, the following organisations can help:

 Our Policies and Procedures